tabspacecoder/library_management/README.md

 # library_management

-An app for library management.
+An application for department library management.

 ## Getting Started